 Since Ethereum genesis in 2015, increased scalability, security and energy efficiency have always been the long term vision of the blockchain.
-Ethereum 2.0, otherwise known as Eth2 or Serenity, is the culmination of these key features, and arrives after many ongoing upgrades that have taken place over the last 4+ years.
+Ethereum’s new consensus layer (formerly known as Ethereum 2.0, Eth2, and Serenity) is the culmination of these key features, and arrives after many ongoing upgrades that have taken place over the last 4+ years.
 Some of the most notable Ethereum releases include:

-The launch of Eth2 is especially significant compared to past upgrades because of the implementation of a Proof of Stake consensus mechanism, after many years and thousands of people developing it.
+The launch of the network upgrade is especially significant compared to past upgrades because of the implementation of a Proof of Stake consensus mechanism, after many years and thousands of people developing it.

-Eth2 will be released gradually across multiple phases, starting with the Beacon Chain and Phase 0 in 2020.
-Each of the planned phases will improve the speed, performance, effectiveness, and cost of using Ethereum in various ways.
+The upgrade is being released gradually across multiple phases, starting with the successful launch of the Beacon Chain and Phase 0 in December 2020.
+Each of the phases will improve the speed, performance, effectiveness, and cost of using Ethereum in various ways.

 Strengthen network security, while ensuring a very high volume of network participants.

 Make everything just a little easier.
 Simplify the currently complex process needed to participate in Ethereum.

 A more modular approach.
 Make sure that individual components are quantum secured so that in case a ‘piece’ needs to be replaced, it’ll be easier to do without changing the entire system.

 Be able to remain live through major network changes and in the off chance that a large portion of network participants go offline.

 The original roadmap for the upgrade was divided across 4 phases: